Webhooks Overview

 To ensure the security of your data, Jodie AI signs every webhook request with a unique signature.
 This signature is passed in the Signature HTTP header.

 The signature is a SHA256 HMAC hash of the raw request payload, keyed by your webhook’s Signing Secret.
+The webhook secret is generated on creation and follows the format whsec_ followed by 32 random characters.

 Here’s an example of how you can verify the signature in a Node.js application using Express: